Pylons/pyramid/docs/tutorials/wiki2/authorization.rst

 (Only the highlighted line needs to be added.)

-The :attr:`~pyramid.request.Request.authenticated_userid` property will return ``None`` if the user is not authenticated.
+The :meth:`~pyramid.request.Request.authenticated_userid` property will be ``None`` if the user is not authenticated.

 Add a "Logout" link when logged in